Lab 1 - Getting Started with GEE - Hello World

 Introduction

 In this course, we will use Earth Engine, and you will need to develop skills in both remote sensing and programming.
-The language of this course is JavaScript.
+The language of this course is JavaScript—a widely-used programming language that runs directly in your web browser.

 Lab Instructions